Ulcerative Colitis in Children

 Your child should learn what foods

 trigger their symptoms and stay away from these foods.
-You and your child’s healthcare
+You and your child’s provider

-provider should make sure your child gets enough nutrients to grow and develop well.
+should make sure your child gets enough nutrients to grow and develop well.
+Support

-Support groups can help you and your child.
-Work with the provider to create a care
+groups can help you and your child.
+Work with the provider to create a care plan for

 When to Call a Healthcare Provider